 Bridges Academy is a private high school in Los Angeles.
-The principal of Bridges Academy is Carl Sabatino, whose e-mail is email@example.com.
-130 students go to Bridges Academy and are mostly White, non-Hispanic; Asian; and Hispanic.
-The student to teacher ratio at Bridges Academy is 5:1.
-Campbell Hall School is one of the nearest high schools.
+The principal of Bridges Academy is Mr. Carl Sabatino and can be contacted at firstname.lastname@example.org.
+141 students attend Bridges Academy and are mostly White, non-Hispanic; Hispanic; and Asian.
+The ratio of students to teachers at Bridges Academy is 5:1.
+Campbell Hall (Episcopal) is one of the nearest high schools.

 - Ceramics sculpture

 - Martial arts self defense

 - Rock climbing

 - Water polo

 If you have a 2E child (twice exceptional child = gifted with a learning or behavioral disorder) Bridges Academy is the school for you!!!
 This school changed our lives!
 Although our son is "highly gifted" he scored so low on the ISEE exam that he was not accepted to 6 private middle schools.
 He was already on medication for ADHD but we subsequently learned he has learning disorders as well (working memory and processing speed).
 We found this school through LA School Scout Sandy Eiges.
 What a perfect fit!
 Our son began last year in 6th grade and has blossomed at this school.
 He's now with kids that are like him teachers that understand him and an education plan made just for him!
 WE LOVE THIS SCHOOL!!!